 Planned improvements mainly focus on the improvement of EFs and AD by means of a detailed sectoral analysis of the national E-PRTR and Emissions Trading data for all the industrial sectors.
-We integrate the documentation collected in the framework of the different European Directives (EPER-E PRTR, Large Combustion Plants and Emission Trading Scheme) with the aim to verify emissions and activity data reported for the same year under different reporting obligations and identify possible improvements in emission estimations.
+The inventory team integrates the documentation collected in the framework of the different pieces of European legislation (EPER-E PRTR, Large Combustion Plants and Emission Trading Scheme) with the aim to verify emissions and activity data reported for the same year under different reporting obligations and identify possible improvements in emission estimations.

-CO2 emissions have been checked with the relevant industrial associations.
+In the framework of EU-ETS, CO_2 emissions have been checked with the relevant industrial associations at national level.